MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/catalogs.md

   This optional field is the name displayed for the Catalog item.
 One common usage is when you want to offer the item in your in-game store.
 Display names do not need to be unique.

 - **Usage Count**:
-  This optional field is the number of times an item can be used by a player, using the ConsumeItem Client-API call.
+  This optional field is the number of times an item can be used by a player, using the ConsumeItem Client API call.
 For example, the item could be a reward doubler that can be used three times.

 - **Item Class**:
   This optional field is identifier that you can use to help manage your Catalog Items.